Here are the signs of breast cancer to watch for and how to do a breast self-examination – because early detection saves lives (and breasts)

 Mammography is widely accepted as the best method to detect breast cancer early, when it is easier to treat and before it is big enough to feel or cause symptoms.
 Finding any abnormalities early ensures that women have all treatment options available to them.

-So ladies, how are you going to remind yourself to do a monthly BSE?
+So ladies, how are you going to remind yourself to do a monthly breast self-examination?
 Get your phone out and set yourself a reminder to do the TLC breast examination every month.
 Plus schedule in a mammogram.
 Tell your daughters, tell your friends.
-Doing a regular BSE and mammogram can help save your life (and your breasts).

 *Source: 50 years of Cancer Registration, Singapore Cancer Registry 2019